uwdata/latent-space-cartography/README.md

 # cosine: Cosine distance
 metric = 'l2'

-# the file name of the input
+# the file name of the input, only used for "other" data type
 fn_raw = 'emoji.h5'
-# the dataset key in the hdf5 file
+# the dataset key in the hdf5 file, only used for "other" data type
 key_raw = 'emoji'

 # all available latent dimensions